-Fresh tomato sauce with just six ingredients is a great way to use ripe summer tomatoes from your garden or the farmer’s market.
-Serve it with your favorite pasta like penne, spaghetti, or fettuccine for an easy dinner full of fresh flavors.
+Homemade tomato sauce with just six ingredients is a great way to use ripe summer tomatoes from your garden or the farmer’s market.
+This is a great homemade spaghetti sauce with fresh tomatoes (without peeling!).
+Serve it with spaghetti or your favorite pasta for an easy dinner full of fresh flavors.

 Fresh and easy homemade tomato sauce with six ingredients and easy prep – no peeling, blanching, or complicated sauce-making steps.
 Just chop, simmer, and serve.